 may need to continue having their food lightly cooked.

 Transition for Cats

 Cats are creatures of habit and will often resist changes made in their routine.
 It is natural for kittens to become fixated on the main food they receive during their first year of life.
-In nature this behaviour ensures that the young cat will know what to hunt and eat when the time comes to become independent from their mother.
-However, in a domestic setting it means that reviving your cat’s natural taste preference can therefore be quite a challenge.
+In nature, this behavior ensures that the young cat will know what to hunt and eat when the time comes to become independent from their mother.
+However, in a domestic setting, it means that reviving your cat’s natural taste preference can, therefore, be quite a challenge.

 When transitioning your cat from kibble to raw, you should anticipate some reluctance on the part of your cat in accepting their new diet.
 For this reason, it is important that you, as the caregiver, are comfortable and confident with the new diet and enforce the changes despite any protests.
 Cats are very sensitive to picking up our anxieties and other emotions so it is essential that any new food is offered with a confident and positive attitude

 Establish a schedule of set mealtimes.
 During each mealtime, you should leave the food out for 30 minutes only.
 Cover any leftover food and refrigerate for later use.

 - Present your cat with a small portion of the raw food at the next meal time.
 If your cat is fond of the new food, then you are on your way … otherwise, continue to the next step.

 - Continue offering your cat small amounts of raw food at scheduled mealtimes.
 This means your cat may fast for a couple of days – this is not unusual in nature and will not do any harm.